newmarkets/content/README.md

 users may have access to read, create, edit, delete, publish and unpublish within each category separately from other categories.

+Content in the system can use Markdown syntax for formatting.

 Requirements
 ------------

  * PHP 5.5.9 (required by Laravel 5.1)
  * Laravel 5.1+
+ * Slugify (curco/slugify)
+ * CommonMark (league/commonmark)
  * [Composer](http://getcomposer.org) for all package management and autoloading (may require command-line access)